Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-manager.md

    > **Note**
    >
-   > Do not use the `autofill_manager_destroy()` function in a callback function.
+   > You must not use the `autofill_manager_destroy()` function in a callback function.

-5. After you create the autofill manager handle, connect the background autofill daemon with the `autofill_manager_connect()` function.
+5. After, you create the autofill manager handle, connect the background autofill daemon with the `autofill_manager_connect()` function.
-   The function is asynchronous and you can get the result with callback function that registered as the second parameter of `autofill_manager_connect()`.
+   The function is asynchronous and you can get the result with callback function that registered as the second parameter of `autofill_manager_connect()`:

    ```c
    static void manager_connection_status_changed_cb(autofill_manager_h amh, autofill_manager_connection_status_e status, void *user_data)